Best Single-Premium Life Insurance Companies

 You have enough money

-If you can afford a single-premium life insurance policy, it may work well for you.
+If you can afford a single-premium life insurance policy, it works well for you.
 It provides an immediate guaranteed death benefit, eliminating the need to wait for a certain period or a set number of payments.

 tax icon